mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 ## Where to go from here?

-- 👨‍💻👩‍💻 [See more tutorials](/joy-ui/getting-started/tutorial/) to learn how to use other components
+- 👨‍💻👩‍💻 [See more tutorials](/joy-ui/getting-started/tutorial/) to learn how to use other Joy components
 - 💎 Learn about Joy's main features.
 - 📖 Learn about Joy's guiding principles and core concepts.